 With so much at stake in your personal and professional life, the AIA Trust benefit programs will help you protect your future, the future of your firm, and the future of your family.

 The information you will find here is a member service brought to you by the AIA Trust.
 This web site is designed to provide easy, comprehensive access to your benefit programs.
 You will find a wide range of programs to help you evaluate your needs and coverage—simply click on the program buttons on the left side.
-Plus, you’ll find a host of free risk management tools and resources–simply click on the Member Resources button at the top.
+Plus, you’ll find a host of free risk management tools and resources–simply click on the Practice Resources button at the top left.

 If you are a new member of AIA, please click here for an important message.